By Parkdean Resorts on 09/08/2023

-If the arrival of dark autumnal nights and Halloween creeping up has ignited your appetite for a ghostly tale or two, we’ve collated a list detailing some of the most haunted places in England that are guaranteed to chill you to the bone.
+If the looming darker autumn nights and Halloween creeping up have ignited your appetite for a ghostly tale or two, we've collated a list of some of England's most haunted places to get you into the spirit.
+From haunted church yards to inns built on hallowed ground, these locations are guaranteed to chill you to the bone.

 1. Pluckley Village, Kent

 - Where is Pluckley?
 Ashford, Kent, TN27 0QS